-The School Climate Transformation program is supporting efforts to promote positive learning environments for students attending several middle schools and high schools throughout south central Washington.
+The School Climate Transformation Grant is supporting efforts to promote positive learning environments for students in selected middle and high schools within the ESD 105 region.

-The work will help the participating schools establish an ongoing system of student programs designed to increase young people’s safety, promote mental health, and improve attendance.
+The work focus includes Multi Tiered Systems of Support, safety, promoting positive mental health, reducing substance abuse and improving attendance.
 The interventions in these areas are also designed to carry over into improving academic results for the students enrolled in the consortium’s schools.

 Much of the work being funded by the grant will help establish or more fully implement the use of an intervention approach called “multi-tier system of supports” at each school.
-This practice involves scaled procedures of one-on-one help and small group interventions addressing a student’s behavior, social and emotional needs, and absenteeism.
-Schools are able to use a multi-tier system of supports framework to identify struggling students early in order to initiate assistance and resolutions more quickly.
-This process of addressing social and emotional learning issues involves developing a student’s skills in managing emotions, setting goals, and making responsible decisions toward building a foundation for a student’s increased success in school and life.
+This practice involves scaled procedures of one-on-one help and small group interventions ad

 The grant is funding work from ESD 105 provide training and coaching to school educators in implement the multi-tier system of supports, and in providing classroom curricula designed to promote positive personal choices that will facilitate stronger learning opportunities.